ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers.md

 - Office 365 Advanced Compliance
 - Microsoft 365 E5 Information Protection and Compliance

-For more details, including plans and pricing, see [Compliance Solutions](https://products.office.com/business/security-and-compliance/compliance-solutions).
+For more details, see [Compliance Solutions](https://products.office.com/business/security-and-compliance/compliance-solutions).

 To [define or edit information barrier policies](information-barriers-policies.md), you must be assigned one of the following roles:

-- Microsoft 365 Global Administrator
+- Microsoft 365 global administrator
-- Office 365 Global Administrator
+- Office 365 global administrator
-- Compliance Administrator
+- Compliance administrator
+- Information barriers administrator

 You must be familiar with PowerShell cmdlets in order to define, validate, or edit information barrier policies.
 Although we provide several examples of PowerShell cmdlets in the [how-to information](information-barriers-policies.md), you'll need to know additional details, such as parameters, for your organization.